 The work that Jesus did represented the name of Jesus, and it represented the Age of Grace; as for the work done by Jehovah, it represented Jehovah, and it represented the Age of Law.
 Their work was the work of one Spirit in two different ages.
 The work that Jesus did could only represent the Age of Grace, and the work that Jehovah did could only represent the Old Testament Age of Law.
 Jehovah only guided the people of Israel and of Egypt, and of all the nations beyond Israel.
 The work of Jesus in the New Testament Age of Grace was the work of God under the name of Jesus as He guided the age. … Although They were called by two different names, it was the same Spirit that accomplished both stages of work, and the work that was done was continuous.
 As the name was different, and the content of the work was different, the age was different.
 When Jehovah came, that was the age of Jehovah, and when Jesus came, that was the age of Jesus.
 And so, with each coming, God is called by one name, He represents one age, and He opens up a new path; and on each new path, He assumes a new name, which shows that God is always new and never old, and that His work never ceases to progress in a forward direction.
 History is always moving forward, and the work of God is always moving forward.
 For His six-thousand-year management plan to reach its end, it must keep progressing in a forward direction.
 Each day He must do new work, each year He must do new work; He must open up new paths, must launch new eras, begin new and greater work, and along with these, bring new names and new work.

-“Jehovah” is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man.
-It means the God who possesses great power and is full of wisdom.
-“Jesus” is Emmanuel, and it means the sin offering that is full of love, full of compassion, and redeems man.
-He did the work of the Age of Grace, and represents the Age of Grace, and can only represent one part of the management plan.
+“Jehovah” is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man; the God who possesses great power and is full of wisdom.
+“Jesus” is Emmanuel, which means the sin offering that is full of love, full of compassion, and which redeems man.
+He did the work of the Age of Grace, and He represents the Age of Grace, and can only represent one part of the work of the management plan.
 That is to say, only Jehovah is the God of the chosen people of Israel, the God of Abraham, the God of Isaac, the God of Jacob, the God of Moses, and the God of all the people of Israel.
-And so in the current age, all the Israelites apart from the tribe of Judah worship Jehovah.
-They make sacrifices to Him on the altar, and serve Him wearing priests’ robes in the temple.
+And so, in the current age, all the Israelites, apart from the tribe of Judah, worship Jehovah.
+They make sacrifices to Him on the altar and serve Him in the temple wearing priests’ robes.
 What they hope for is the reappearance of Jehovah.
-Only Jesus is the Redeemer of mankind.
-He is the sin offering that redeemed mankind from sin.
-Which is to say, the name of Jesus came from the Age of Grace, and existed because of the work of redemption in the Age of Grace.
-The name of Jesus existed to allow the people of the Age of Grace to be reborn and saved, and is a particular name for the redemption of the whole of mankind.
-And so the name Jesus represents the work of redemption, and denotes the Age of Grace.
+Only Jesus is the Redeemer of mankind, and He is the sin offering that redeemed mankind from sin.
+Which is to say, the name of Jesus came from the Age of Grace and came into existence because of the work of redemption in the Age of Grace.
+The name of Jesus came into existence to allow the people of the Age of Grace to be reborn and saved, and is a particular name for the redemption of the whole of mankind.
+Thus, the name Jesus represents the work of redemption, and denotes the Age of Grace.
 The name Jehovah is a particular name for the people of Israel who lived under the law.
 In each age and each stage of work, My name is not baseless, but holds representative significance: Each name represents one age.
 “Jehovah” represents the Age of Law, and is the honorific for the God worshiped by the people of Israel.
 “Jesus” represents the Age of Grace, and is the name of the God of all those who were redeemed during the Age of Grace.
-If man still longs for the arrival of Jesus the Savior during the last days, and still expects Him to arrive in the image He bore in Judea, then the entire six-thousand-year management plan would stop in the Age of Redemption, and would be incapable of progressing any further.
+If man still longs for the arrival of Jesus the Savior during the last days, and still expects Him to arrive in the image He bore in Judea, then the entire six-thousand-year management plan would have stopped in the Age of Redemption, and could not have progressed any further.
 The last days, furthermore, would never arrive, and the age would never be brought to an end.
-That is because Jesus the Savior is only for the redemption andof mankind.
-I took the name of Jesus for the sake of all the sinners in the Age of Grace, and it is not the name by which I shall bring the whole of mankind to an end.
-Although Jehovah, Jesus, and the Messiah all represent My Spirit, these names only denote the different ages in My management plan, and do not represent Me in My entirety.
+This is because Jesus the Savior is only for the redemption andof mankind.
+I took the name of Jesus only for the sake of all the sinners in the Age of Grace, but it is not the name by which I shall bring the whole of mankind to an end.
+Although Jehovah, Jesus, and the Messiah all represent My Spirit, these names only denote the different ages of My management plan, and do not represent Me in My entirety.
 The names by which people on earth call Me cannot articulate My entire disposition and all that I am.
 They are merely different names by which I am called during different ages.
 And so, when the final age—the age of the last days—arrives, My name shall change again.
-I shall not be called Jehovah, or Jesus, much less the Messiah, but shall be called the powerful Almighty God Himself, and under this name I shall bring the entire age to an end.
+I shall not be called Jehovah, or Jesus, much less the Messiah—I shall be called the powerful Almighty God Himself, and under this name I shall bring the entire age to an end.
 I was once known as Jehovah.
-I was also called the Messiah, and people once called Me Jesus the Savior because they loved and respected Me.
-But today I am not the Jehovah or Jesus that people knew in times past—I am the God who has returned in the last days, the God who shall bring the age to an end.
-I am the God Himself that rises up at the ends of the earth, replete with My entire disposition, and full of authority, honor and glory.
-People have never engaged with Me, have never known Me, and have always been ignorant of My disposition.
+I was also called the Messiah, and people once called Me Jesus the Savior with love and esteem.
+Today, however, I am no longer the Jehovah or Jesus that people knew in times past; I am the God who has returned in the last days, the God who shall bring the age to an end.
+I am the God Himself that rises up from the end of the earth, replete with My entire disposition, and full of authority, honor, and glory.
+People have never engaged with Me, never known Me, and have always been ignorant of My disposition.
 From the creation of the world until today, not one person has seen Me.
-This is the God who appears to man during the last days but is hidden among man.
-He resides among man, true and real, like the burning sun and the flaming fire, filled with power and brimming with authority.
+This is the God who appears to man in the last days but is hidden among man.
+He resides among man, true and real, like the burning sun and the blazing flame, filled with power and brimming with authority.
 There is not a single person or thing that shall not be judged by My words, and not a single person or thing that shall not be purified through the burning of fire.
 Eventually, all nations shall be blessed because of My words, and also smashed to pieces because of My words.
-In this way, all people during the last days shall see that I am the Savior returned, I am the Almighty God that conquers all of mankind, and I was once the sin offering for man, but in the last days I also become the flames of the sun that burn all things, as well as the Sun of righteousness that reveals all things.
-Such is My work of the last days.
-I took this name and am possessed of this disposition so that all people may see that I am a righteous God, and am the burning sun, and the flaming fire.
-It is so that all may worship Me, the only true God, and so that they may see My true face: I am not only the God of the Israelites, and am not just the Redeemer—I am the God of all creatures throughout heavens and earth and seas.
+In this way, all people during the last days shall see that I am the Savior returned, and that I am the Almighty God that conquers all of mankind.
+And all shall see that I was once the sin offering for man, but that in the last days I also become the flames of the sun that incinerate all things, as well as the Sun of righteousness that reveals all things.
+This is My work in the last days.
+I took this name and am possessed of this disposition so that all people may see that I am a righteous God, the burning sun, the blazing flame, and so that all may worship Me, the one true God, and so that they may see My true face: I am not only the God of the Israelites, and I am not just the Redeemer; I am the God of all creatures throughout the heavens and the earth and the seas.